-The site’s speed is important in making your visitors happy, ensure server uptime and reach top positions in searches.
-To make your site run fast, you should choose a light theme, go easy on the number of active plugins and use a caching plugin.
-In this tutorial, we’ll focus on cache plugins and offer some advice on how to choose the right plugin for your site.
+The site’s speed is important in making your visitors happy, ensuring server uptime, and reaching top positions in searches.
+In this tutorial, we focus on cache plugins and offer some advice on choosing the right one for your site.

 Why Page Cache is So Important?

 In order for WordPress to generate the content of any page, a lot of processing has to happen.
 WordPress itself needs to load.
 The theme and all active plugins load and a lot of content from the database loads.
 Then, a bunch of PHP code runs, to produce the HTML that WordPress returns.

 Page caching, which is the basic feature of any cache plugin, avoids this lengthy process.
 It will “record” (cache) the HTML that WordPress produced for each page and serve it without running WordPress (and the theme and plugins) when visitors request the same page.

 No matter how much you’ve optimized the theme and plugins, simple page caching will greatly reduce your server’s load and speed up the replies to visitors.

 It would be nice if that was the case, but it’s not 🙂 Page caching is a “must-have”, but it’s not enough.